Operands often contain expressions which will be evaluated into a single value.

 If an element starts with a digit from 0 to 9 it is very likely to be interpreted as a normal decimal number.

-Unless the total number is followed by a B, O, Q or H, in which case the Intel radix representation is used to evaluate the number.
+Unless the total number is followed by a B, O, Q or H, in which case the Intel radix notation is used to evaluate the number.

 1234 -100 +65535

-In the Motorola representation hexadecimal numbers are preceded by a $ symbol and may contain the digits 0 to 9 and A to F.
+In the Motorola notation hexadecimal numbers are preceded by a $ symbol and may contain the digits 0 to 9 and A to F.

 The assembler stops interpreting the number when a non HEX digit is encountered.